CIS565-Fall-2013/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 FEATURES:
 -------------------------------------------------------------------------------
-The following resources may be useful for this project:

 * A basic rasterization pipeline from start to finish for obj models
 * Parallel rasterization of each primitive